Mermaid Flowchart Syntax & Examples

 Direction — TD, LR, RL, BT

-The first line declares the flow direction. `flowchart TD` (top-down) is the most common for tall vertical reading paths typical of process diagrams. `flowchart LR` (left-to-right) reads better on slide decks and wide canvases where horizontal space exceeds vertical. `RL` (right-to-left) and `BT` (bottom-to-top) exist but are rarely the right choice — they flip the reading axis against most readers' expectation.
-Mermaid uses the direction as a layout hint; complex source can be re-laid-out automatically by Beauty Diagram's pattern engine when the direction does not match the underlying flow shape.
+The first line declares the flow direction. flowchart TD (top-down) is the most common for tall vertical reading paths typical of process diagrams. flowchart LR (left-to-right) reads better on slide decks and wide canvases where horizontal space exceeds vertical.
+RL (right-to-left) and BT (bottom-to-top) exist but are rarely the right choice — they flip the reading axis against most readers' expectation.
+Mermaid uses the direction as a layout hint; complex diagrams are re-laid-out automatically by Beauty Diagram when the declared direction does not match the underlying flow shape.

 Node shapes — rectangles, rounds, diamonds, circles